-Heartworm disease is most common in dogs, but it can appear in cats along with more than 30 other species of animals, including humans, though it is rare.
+Heartworm disease is most common in dogs, but it can appear in cats along with more than 30 other species of animals, including humans — though it’s rare.

-While heartworm disease can appear in cats, it is different than the way it appears in dogs.
+While the disease can appear in cats, it’s different than the way it appears in dogs.
 Most heartworms don’t survive until adulthood in cats, and affected cats usually have only one to three adult heartworms if not zero.

-This may seem like a good thing, but it does make heartworm disease difficult to diagnose in cats, and even heartworms that are not fully grown can cause a condition called heartworm associated respiratory disease.
+This may seem like a good thing, but it does make heartworm disease difficult to diagnose in cats, and even heartworms that aren’t fully grown can cause a condition called heartworm associated respiratory disease.

 Causes Of Heartworm In Cats

 Heartworms are spread by mosquitoes.
 They carry the larvae from a host infected with adult female heartworms, which produce microscopic babies called microfilaria that move through the bloodstream.

 The mosquito carries the microfilaria as they develop to the infective stage over ten to 14 days.
 Then, the infective larvae are deposited on a new hosts skin and enter the bloodstream of the animal through the wound created by the mosquito bite.

 Over the next six months, the larvae can grow into adult heartworms.
 Adults have a lifespan of two to three years in cats.

 The symptoms of heartworm disease in cats range from mild to severe.
 They can include: